 Rashes can be caused by many things from allergic reactions to foods and medications to viral, bacterial, and fungal infections as well as internally genetic causes.
-Dermatologists and Dermatology researchers are at the forefront of research and treatments for this group of skin disorders.Contact Us to Schedule a Consultation
+Dermatologists and Dermatology researchers are at the forefront of research and treatments for this group of skin disorders.Start an Online Visit

 This inherited skin problem can start at birth or appear later in life.
 A change in environment can trigger it as well as having a skin infection.
 Children and adults with this genetic condition must avoid fragrances in all aspects of their life and get to know their trigger factors.
 Treatments involve various types of creams, lotions and solutions to reduce the itching in the skin.
 Sometimes, a cortisone injection is given to speed up the healing.
 Stress reduction can help as well.